Rhinosinusitis Referral Access Criteria

 • nasal polyps

-• If unresponsive to best practice primary care only if there is an associated physical deformity, for example a deviated septum (generally allergic rhinitis requiring specialist review should be referred to Immunology).
+• If unresponsive to best practice primary care only if there is an associated physical deformity, for example a deviated septum (allergic rhinitis, without associated physical deformity, requiring specialist review should be referred to Immunology)

 History